 In the newsroom, Monnay explores her passion for multimedia storytelling and expanding the reach of stories through innovative audience-engagement strategies.
 Coming from a family of Haitian immigrants, Monnay understands the fundamental importance of a free press and holding people and institutions accountable.
 When she’s not looking for trends in data and her eyes aren't blurry from doomscrolling on Twitter, Monnay likes to take time to disconnect and deepen her yoga practice.

-Eve Sampson is a first-year graduate student and new Howard Fellow.
+Eve Sampson is a second-year graduate student.
 She received her Bachelor of Science in Psychology from the United States Military Academy at West Point before commissioning in the U.S. Army as an Engineer Officer.
 After a deployment to Syria and Kuwait, she was inspired to pursue journalism as a way to share the incredible stories she heard and the events she witnessed.

 Sampson is committed to the pursuit of investigative journalism as a means to illuminate inequalities, injustices and conflict worldwide.
 She is excited to develop her skills as a journalist and learn from her teachers and peers at the University of Maryland.